|Value for money|

-The restaurant is surprisingly modern given the age of the building, but maintains the warmth and relaxed atmosphere you’d expect by an establishment owned by the Contini family.
+Writing a Cannonball restaurant review for this website was long overdue, so I was eager to get started.
+First impressions were good – the restaurant is surprisingly modern given the age of the building, but maintains the warmth and relaxed atmosphere you’d expect by an establishment owned by the Contini family.

 Our meal began with creamed celeriac soup accompanied by a cheese crouton.
 The soup was rich and silky smooth and the crouton was wonderfully crispy.
 The wine, from Slovenia, was a Chardonnay.
 Chardonnay tends to be a love or hate wine and I’m normally firmly in the hate camp, but this particular wine was unoaked and therefore lacked the heaviness normally associated with it.

 The next course was a gin soaked salmon served with crispy caper, pickled cucumber and pumpernickel, dressed with egg yolk crème fraiche.
 The salmon was deliciously oily, the dressing was a beautiful balance of the richness of egg yolk and the tang of crème fraiche and the cucumber added the perfect fresh hint of tartness to balance the dish.
 I’m not a fan of pumpernickel, but my dining partner pronounced it delicious.
 The salmon was paired with a viognier, a crispy, fruity white which has long been one of my favourites.